ThePhalcons/AmazonWebServicesBundle/Resources/doc/index.md

         aws_cloudfront_keypair_id      = YOUR_CLOUDFRONT_KEYPAIR_ID
         aws_cloudfront_private_key_pem = YOUR_CLOUDFRONT_PRIVATE_KEY_PEM

-**Note, presently only aws_key and aws_secret_key are being used when constructing objects.
+**Note, presently only aws_key and aws_secret are being used when constructing objects.
 From the quick overview I have done, I do not see any of the AWS SDK for PHP objectes using the other parameters in any of their constructors.
 Setting them is fine, but it won't do anything.
 My todo list includes researching how/where they are used in the SDK, and methods for using them shall be provided at that time.**

 6b) Set up your application configuration: